-The Company has determined that the prepaid forward contract, including the Variable Maturity Consideration, within the Forward Purchase Agreement is (i) a freestanding financial instrument and (ii) a derivative.
-This derivative, referred to throughout as the prepaid forward contract derivative was recorded as an asset at fair value on the condensed consolidated balance sheet as of March 31, 2023.
+The Company has determined that the FPA Put Option, including the Variable Maturity Consideration, within the Forward Purchase Agreement is (i) a freestanding financial instrument and (ii) a derivative (i.e., an in-substance written put option).
+This derivative was recorded as a liability at fair value on the condensed consolidated balance sheet as of the reporting date.
 The fair value of the derivative was estimated using a Monte-Carlo Simulation in a risk-neutral framework.
 Specifically, the future stock price is simulated assuming a Geometric Brownian Motion ("GBM").
 For each simulated path, the forward purchase value is calculated based on the contractual terms and then discounted back to present.
 Finally, the value of the forward is calculated as the average present value over all simulated paths.

 The Company separately identified two other freestanding financial instruments in the Forward Purchase Agreement, the Share Consideration and the Minimum Maturity Consideration.
 As both of these payments are for a fixed amount at the Maturity Date, we have accounted for these cash outflows as debt-like instruments.
 In accordance with ASC 825, Financial Instruments, we have elected to account for these instruments under the Fair Value Option.
 As the terms and conditions of these payments are the same, they are accounted for together on the condensed consolidated balance sheet as of March 31, 2023 as the Fixed Maturity Consideration.
-The fair value of the Fixed Maturity Consideration was estimated within the same Monte-Carlo simulation as the prepaid forward contract to effectively model the potential acceleration of the Maturity Date and the corresponding acceleration in the payment of the Fixed Maturity Consideration.
+The fair value of the Fixed Maturity Consideration was estimated within the same Monte-Carlo simulation as the FPA Put Option to effectively model the potential acceleration of the Maturity Date and the corresponding acceleration in the payment of the Fixed Maturity Consideration.